mvolkmann/mvolkmann.github.com/programming/sed-article.md

 | y        | replaces given characters with others (transliterates)       |

 The `=` is mostly useful for debugging `sed` scripts.
+We will see an example of this later in the "Matches That Span Lines" section.

 The `e` command expects the contents of PatSpace to be a shell command and executes it.
-For example, suppose we have an input file `file-paths.txt` where each line is a file path.
+For example, suppose we have the input file `file-paths.txt` where each line is a file path.
 We can use `sed` to output the number of lines in each file, followed by the file path by forming a Unix `wc` command